2018 KNIK 100/200 RACE RULES

 RACE START TIME AND LOCATION

 The race starts at Deshka Landing/Eagle Quest check point at 11:00 am on Saturday, January 6, 2018.
 All teams are to be on location by 9 am.
 The Knik 200 teams will leave first.
 After the last Knik 200 team has left the starting chute, the Knik 100 teams will leave.

 PRE-RACE VET CHECK

-There will be a pre-race equipment check on all teams entered starting at 9AM on Saturday, January 7, 2017 on Knik Lake.
+There will be a pre-race equipment check on all teams entered starting at 9AM on Saturday, January 6, 2018 at Deshka Landing/Eagle Quest check point.
 Teams must have each and every piece of mandatory gear throughout the race.
-Possession of those items will be verified immediately before a team begins the race, at every checkpoint, and when the team crosses the finish line.
-A team missing one or more mandatory items cannot officially check into a checkpoint until the missing gear is recovered or has been replaced.
+Possession of those items will be verified immediately before a team begins the race, at every check point, and when the team crosses the finish line.
+A team missing one or more mandatory items cannot officially check into a check point until the missing gear is recovered or has been replaced.
 In addition, all required mandatory gear must be in functional, working condition.
 Required gear:

 - One winter-grade sleeping bag

 - One axe 22” in length with a 2¾ pound minimum head

 - One pair of 252 square inch (minimum) snowshoes (collapsible/foldable snow shoes are not permitted)